TherDiv/solving-problems/README.md

 # solving-problems

-I am learning about LeetCode problems, and I am going to share my progress in different programming languages here
+I am learning about LeetCode problems, I will share my progress in different programming languages here

 Here are some resources I am using to improve my skills: